brendanhay/brendanhay.github.io/_posts/2016-08-07-credentials.md

 2. Increment the version.
 3. Attempt to insert with a conditional check that the incremented version for the name doesn't exist.

+   -- Something about revision being used to check Expected (ver <> rev) exist

 4. On `ConditionalCheckFailedException` error response, delay and then retry by returning to step 1, otherwise exit successfully